jump-dev/JuMP.jl/docs/src/variables.md

 In the examples above, we have mostly created scalar variables.
 By scalar, we mean that the Julia variable is bound to exactly one JuMP variable.
-However, it is often useful to create collections of JuMP variables inside more complicated datastructures.
+However, it is often useful to create collections of JuMP variables inside more complicated data structures.

-JuMP provides a mechanism for creating three types of these datastructures, which we refer to as *containers*.
+JuMP provides a mechanism for creating three types of these data structures, which we refer to as *containers*.
 The three types are `Array`s, `DenseAxisArray`s, and `SparseAxisArray`s.
 We explain each of these in the following.